 Microsoft Surface has introduced the concept of ordering food at a restaurant without bothering the waiter or waiting in lines for your turn.
-Customers can make selections sitting at their table and not worrying about their order being noted incorrectly or misunderstood.
+Customers can make selections sitting at their table without worrying about their order being noted incorrectly or misunderstood.
 They can choose their sidelines and drinks without any hesitation.

 The new technology will make operations more efficient and faster and improve the quality of the service.
 This will reduce the costs per unit and lead to higher profits for the business.